 Fulton-Montgomery Community College was founded in 1963 following approval from the Boards of Supervisors of Fulton and Montgomery counties and the Board of Trustees of the State University of New York.
-The campus, located in borrowed facilities in the City of Johnstown, moved to its permanent location at 2805 State Highway 67, Johnstown, in 1966.
+The campus, located in borrowed facilities in the City of Johnstown, moved to its permanent location at 2805 State Highway 67, Johnstown, for the 1968-69 academic year.

 In the mid 1990’s, additional facilities were added to the campus including an art wing, a theatre, and a TV studio.
 In 2012, the College broke ground for its new student housing and renovated the cafeteria into a modern-day dining area; and, in 2013, the unused swimming pool space in the Physical Education building was turned into Raiders Cove, a student social gathering area which includes an eatery, gaming tables, an entertainment stage, and several large screen TVs.